 Further details about how we use and the limited circumstances under which we share your healthcare information will be given at the point of access.

-How we keep your data secure and who processes your data?
+How do we keep your data secure and who processes your data?

 The charity is the data controller and will perform the processes above with the support of trusted partners and suppliers, who will be held to the same standards of compliance as we are ourselves.